Professional Voice Disorder

 When to Seek out Evaluation from a Voice Team (Otolaryngologist and Voice Pathologist)

-If you are experiencing a minor voice change that has lasted 2 or more weeks, you should seek out an evaluation with a multidisciplinary team regardless of your profession.
+If you are experiencing a minor voice change that has lasted for two or more weeks, you should seek out an evaluation with a multidisciplinary team, regardless of your profession.
 However, if you are a professional voice user and rely on your voice daily for your income and success, you should seek out an evaluation with a voice team within two days if you experience sudden changes in any of the following areas:

 - Sudden onset of hoarseness, raspiness, or breathiness in the speaking and/or singing